Yield: 4 servings

 This recipe is a variation of the Insalata di Pane or Tuscan Bread Salad.
 Simple to make, but success depends on the quality and freshness of the ingredients and the type of white bread.

 It is said that this dish originated many centuries ago with poor farmers in Tuscany making use of stale bread.
-The original version from Tuscany uses day-old bread, arugula (or rocket salad), onions and other garden vegetables.
+The original version from Tuscany uses day-old bread, arugula (rocket salad), onions and other garden vegetables.

 - 1 3/4 lbs (800 g) ripe cherry tomatoes, halved